ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ### Adding pipes

 Create a new template and call it `Tube`.
 Select its texture as one of the relatively long pipes in our collection.
-Then, set its collision shape to "Obstacle".
+Then, set its collision group to "Obstacle".

 ![Creating a tube template with a collision group](./images/tutJettyCat_18.png)